incodehq/incode-platform/README.md

 ## Implementation ##

-The `SessionLoggingService` API is implemented in this module by the `org.isisaddons.module.session.logger.SessionLoggingServiceDefault` class.
+The `SessionLoggingService` API is implemented in this module by the `org.isisaddons.module.sessionlogger.SessionLoggingServiceDefault` class.
 This implementation simply inserts a session log entry (`SessionLogEntry`) when either a user logs on, logs out or if their session expires.